Date

 Pay close attention to how a potential contractor communicates with you from the very first interaction.
 Are they quick to respond to your calls or emails?
 Do they listen to your concerns and answer your questions clearly and patiently?
 Good communication is the foundation of a successful project.
 You want a team that keeps you in the loop, explains the process in terms you can understand, and is easy to get in touch with.
 How they treat you before you’ve signed a contract is a strong indicator of the customer service you’ll receive once the work begins.
 Choose a roofer who makes you feel heard and respected.

-Compare Warranties and Material Options
+Understanding Warranties and Material Choices

 A new roof is a significant investment, so you want to make sure it’s protected.
 Always ask about the warranties a contractor offers.
 There are typically two types: a manufacturer’s warranty that covers the materials themselves and a workmanship warranty that covers the installation.
 A confident roofer will stand behind their work with a solid guarantee.
 It’s also important to work with a company that offers a good selection of residential roofing materials.
 Whether you’re interested in durable composition shingles, classic cedar shake, or modern metal, having options ensures you can find the perfect match for your home’s style and your budget.